Scholarships can help fund your experience abroad.

 The Jackson Bailey Endowed Travel Scholarship

 Funded through a generous donor, the Japan Study - Jackson Bailey Endowed Scholarship fund helps students with financial need offset their airfare to Japan.
-Per the donor’s request, this award - up to $1500 - is open only to students from ACM and GLCA consortial colleges who are selected for the Academic Year option.
+Award amounts vary per year.
+Per the donor’s request, this award is open only to students from ACM and GLCA consortial colleges who are selected for the Academic Year option.

 This scholarship is given in memory of Dr. Jackson Bailey, the founder of the Japan Study Program who made significant contributions to the early study of Japan in the U.S. Learn more about Japan Study’s history by clicking here.